-Planning Timeline - minimum seven days from event date

-Step 1: Identify a community activity where sign-ups can be collected.
+Acknowledgment of the parties' perspectives is also an important way to create connections.
+Each community council should appoint one person as their point of contact for the local law enforcement on all planning matters, provide contact information, and inform the local law enforcement of community concerns and needs accordingly.
+A useful way of ensuring that no information is lost during absence could be to set up a generic email account that can be accessed by other office bearers in the community council.
+Internal arrangements for considering applications will be for each community council to decide.
+A regular nmunity liaison zone officer for the area concerned.
+Pla anning Timeline - minimum seven days from event date Step 1: Identify a community activity where sign-ups can be collected.
 Step 2: Identify local law enforcement point of contact (e.g., community liaison).
 Step 3: Develop an organization framework or list of opportunities to improve or repair specific to your local community.
 Step 4: Work with law enforcement to make an introduction to the appropriate officer.
 Step 5: Host a call with that designated officer to discuss the council needs and logistics.
-Step 6: Work with the house of worship and law enforcement agency to send an email and post on social media to members about the event and the call to join the council, have the religious leader announce the call to join the council at a religious service.
-Step 7: Identify an opening and closing speaker from law enforcement and from a house of worship.
+Step 6: Work with the faith-based organization and law enforcement agency to send an email and post on social media to members about the event and the call to join the council; have the religious leader announce the call to join the council a religious service.
+Step 7: Identify an opening and closing speaker from law enforcement and from a faith-based organization.
 Step 8: Identify the space and time for sign-up.
 We recommend this be done in advance.
 Step 9: Hold event (see Day of Steps below).
-Step 10: Compile contact information from attendees and send a thank you note to attendees, speakers, vendors, and Da y of Steps Step 1: Arrive at a house of worship an hour in advance.
-Step 2: Ask to make or that an announcement is made of the opportunity to sign-up.
+Step 10: Compile contact information from attendees and send thank you notes to attendees, speakers, vendors, and anyone else involved.
+Da y of Steps Step 1: Arrive at a faith-based organization an hour in advance.
+Step 2: Ask to make or that an announcement is made of the opportunity to sign up.
 Step 3: Set up sign-up station with "Community Council" sign-up signage.
-Step 4: If using electronic sign-up, have a paper sign-up sheet as back-up in case of an Internet outage.
+Step 4: If using electronic sign-up, have a paper sign-up sheet as backup in case of an internet outage.
 Step 5: Capture name, phone, and email on the sign-up sheet.
 Step 6: Have someone attend to the sign-up for the full duration of the event.
 Step 7: Collect sign-ups at the end of the activity.
 Step 8: Within three days, send an email or call the interested parties to introduce, share the mission, and inform of the first meeting.
-Step 9: Connect with local law enforcement and a house of worship to coordinate first and future Community Council meeting.
-Step 10: Set up a meeting invitation and send it to local law enforcement, house of worship point of contact, and interested members of the newly formed Community Council.
-Step 11: Send photos with descriptions/captions to your partners, including community organizations, the house of at
+Step 9: Connect with local law enforcement and a faith-based organization to coordinate first and future Community Council meeting.
+Step 10: Set up a meeting invitation and send it to local law enforcement, faith-based organization point of contact, and interested members of the newly formed Community Council.
+Step 11: Send photos with descriptions/captions to your partners, including community organizations, the faith-based organization, law enforcement agency liaison, info@faithandblue.org, and any local sponsors.